Overview of DevOps

 Advantages of DevOps

-• Continuous Integration and Deployment: CI/CD pipelines enables effortless code integration, testing, and deployment, ensuring a continuous delivery cycle.
+- Continuous Integration and Deployment: CI/CD pipelines enable effortless code integration, testing, and deployment, ensuring a continuous delivery cycle.

 Disadvantages of DevOps

 Let’s understand how Netflix uses DevOps to provide its customers with the best and smooth video streaming experience.
 Netflix uses Spinnaker’s continuous delivery platform for the continuous delivery of its application.
-Before reaching Spinnaker, there are a number of steps that are supposed to take place.
+Before reaching Spinnaker, several steps are supposed to take place.

 Let’s understand this from the diagram below: